karmab/openstuck/README.md

 ##Known bugs
 - Create_Backup race condition giving a "Invalid volume: Volume to be backed up must be available" message
 - Race condition when creating a lot of network giving the error No available network found in maximum allowed attempts .see https://bugzilla.redhat.com/show_bug.cgi?id=1194432.
 Note its related to concurrency as it doesnt occur when running sequential tests
-- Add_FlavorAccess and Remove_FlavorAccess tests
+- Add_FlavorAccess and Remove_FlavorAccess tests seem to be bugy

 ##Problems?